May 13: Today in Christian History

 Death in Paris of Louis Bourdaloue, one of the most famous French preachers of his day, “king of preachers and preacher of kings” (he was called to preach frequently at court).

-Evangelist David Marks asks his audience what they want him to preach on.
-Someone shouts “nothing” and so Marks preaches on “nothing” to an Ancaster, Ontario, crowd, showing them that they would be nothing and have nothing without Christ.
+On this day in Christian History, Evangelist David Marks asked his audience what they want him to preach on.
+Someone shouted from the crowd saying “nothing” and so Marks preached on “nothing” to an Ancaster, Ontario, crowd, showing them that they would be nothing and have nothing without Christ.

-A meeting in London for the proposed union of Congregational churches adjourns.
+On this day in Christian History, a meeting in London for the proposed union of Congregational churches was adjourned.
 It had authorized the creation of a plan for union to be amended by the affected British churches and submitted for adoption the following year.

 Death in London of Zachary Macaulay, who had been one of the evangelical social-action group known as the Clapham Sect, a slavery abolitionist, and governor of Sierra Leone (1794–1799).